robotology-playground/GYM/README.md

 --------------
 **GYM** is composed by two main components:

-* a template class called **generic_module** derived from YARP _RFModule_ that represents a low-rate thread used to supervise the life cycle of the internal control thread(described below).
+* a template class called **generic_module** derived from YARP _RFModule_ that represents a low-rate thread used to supervise the life cycle of an internal control thread(described below).
 * a class called **generic_thread** derived from YARP _RateThread_ that represents an high-rate control thread.

 In order to use the **GYM** you simply have to inherit from this two classes: in the image below you can see an overview of the **GYM** design when we define two classes called **MyModule** and **MyThread** respectively derived from **generic_module** (with MyThread class as template argument) and **generic_thread**.